na-stewart/sanic-security/README.md

 * Refresh Authentication

 A refresh token is used that lets the client retrieve a new authentication session without having to ask the user to log in again.
+Do not attempt to refresh a deactivated session.

 ```python
 @app.post("api/auth/refresh")